RRZ tools

 Shared resources

-These resources are always shared (unless the whole cluster is used excusively):
+These resources are always shared (unless the whole cluster is used exclusively):

 - network